tstockwell/TermSatNet/README.md

 Proofs in C are based on proving equivalence, and work by rewriting/reducing expressions to thier simplest form.
 Proofs in C are heuristic, requiring inferences to be combined in just the right way to reach a conclusion.

-When constructing a proof the most effort goes into discovering or computing cofactors, which is more easily done by machine than by a human.
-It's also easier for machines to recognize the order of expressions.
-Thus, when more than one rule is applicable,
-it's easier for machines to identify choices that actually make an expression simpler.

 It is shown that the inference rules are sound.
 It is shown that C is complete, by demonstrating an equivalence to classic propositional calculus.